marcustisater/BlogSixteen/README.md

-# Hi, I am Blog Sixteen the WordPress Theme.

-Customize me with colors through a GUI and create awesome content for you're website.
-You can set a background-image, decide colors for my buttons, menu, title and text.
-I use Roboto and Raleway as font for the content.
-I am modernaly built with flexbox and also maintained on a regular basic to keep up with the latest stuff and to solve bugs and also build new functions for the website.

-Developers can use me as a base theme and also work with some of the more modern tools today in a dev-branch.
-I am based from underscores.me skeleton theme so big shoutout to the guys at Automattic.

-I was built in one day so please be open and wait for more awesome updates to come.

-Enjoy!
+# BlogSixteen - WordPress Theme

+BlogSixteen is a elegant and clean theme with a simple design.
+It's built lightweighted on the latests recomendations for WordPress standard and is fully responsive for all screens or any device.
+You can change the look of BlogSixteen with the customizer and also add you're own logotype.
+BlogSixteen is activity maintenance to make it compatibility with WordPress and supports with more updates to come from you're requests.
+If you have any suggestions of questions let me know.
+It's simple to setup the theme, all you have to do is activate and start customizing.